We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Flights in the evening are typically the cheapest time of the day to fly to Charlotte.
-Flights in the afternoon are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Charlotte.
+Flights at midday are usually the most expensive.

 The largest city in North Carolina, Charlotte, is also the second-largest banking centre in the country.
 It’s also one of the fastest growing cities in the US, attracting visitors from all over the world.